-As our business faced high metal prices and increased levels of activity, our working capital requirements increased and the Group recorded a cash outflow.
-We ended the year with a net debt\\\ position of £62.0m (2020: £15.3m net debt).
-Our strong balance sheet and access to liquidity through substantial undrawn facilities, together with excellent support from our core banks, gave us the agility to react to the right opportunities as they arose and provide us with the scope to continue growing in the future.
+Our units continued to focus on financial and contractual risk management, pricing terms, efficiencies and return on capital employed.
+Due to disciplined and prudent capital management practices embedded across our Group, combined with falling metal prices in the second part of the year, our liquid resource requirements decreased and the Group recorded a cash inflow.
+We ended the year with a net cash position of £95.1m (2021: £62.0m net debt).
+Our strong balance sheet and access to liquidity through substantial undrawn facilities, together with excellent support from our core banks, gives us the ability to react to unforeseen challenges and the agility to allocate capital to the most promising and important opportunities as they arise.